nsv-format/nsv/README.md

 Lines that start with `//`, `#`, or `--` **do not and never will** have any special meaning under this standard.
 As such, you can use those to comment or keep any amount of metadata.
+Lines that start with `x-` will also be ignored as a consideration for extensions.

 Some strings would then be further interpreted to have special meaning.
 The only special string formats used right now are a literal label and `key:value`, both being alphanumeric, but one should not assume it will be limited to just that.